gohanko/yiikuochong.com/content/posts/hi-hive-reborn-reverse-engineering-part-1/index.md

 ![Image of more readable bundle](./images/more_readable_bundle.png "Image of more readable bundle")

-This is a more readable version of the `index.android.bundle` file compared to the one from version `2.3.1`.
-Not by much but it's still better than nothing.
+This is a more readable version of the `index.android.bundle` file compared to the one from version `2.3.1`, not by much but it's still better than nothing.

 What this means is that we now have a base from which to reverse engineer the API used by the application.